staaky/strip/README.md

 ## License

-Strip may be used in commercial projects and applications with the one-time purchase of a commercial license.
+Strip may be used in commercial projects and applications with a one-time purchase of a commercial license.
 If you are paid to do your job, and part of your job is implementing Strip, a commercial license is required.

 http://www.stripjs.com/license